-It is to be expected that people with developmental disabilities, like all of us during a pandemic, may feel scared about getting sick and sad or frustrated about not being able to see people they love or do their favourite activities.
+People with developmental disabilities, like all of us may feel anxious and sad or frustrated.
 Sometimes these feelings can be so overwhelming that just getting out of bed and getting dressed is a challenge.

 If someone is not acting like themselves, it may be a good time to check in on them and address any issues.
 Some people with developmental disabilities may not be able to explain what they are feeling, but people around them can tell that they are acting differently.
 "All behavior is communication" and sometimes what looks like a behavior problem to someone else is the only way someone can communicate their distress.

 If you have noticed a clear change from how the person you support used to feel or act, discuss it with a doctor.